dmaters/opengl-renderer/README.md

 ## Usage

-Load a model by passing the location as an command line argument.
+- Load a model by passing the location as an command line argument.
-Lighting and camera position can be adjusted in the source code (src/Application.cpp).
+- Lighting and camera position can be adjusted in the source code (src/Application.cpp).
-The renderer supports basic PBR materials and directional and point light shadows.
-Use the mouse and keyboard to navigate the scene.
+- Use the mouse and keyboard (WASD) to navigate the scene.

 ## Limitations

-Limited material support (only basic PBR properties are implemented).
+- Limited material support (only basic PBR properties are implemented).
-No advanced rendering features like light culling, anti-aliasing, global illumination, etc.
+- No advanced rendering features like light culling, anti-aliasing, global illumination, etc.
-No scene managment, for model switching application has to be re-launched.
+- No scene managment, for model switching application has to be re-launched.

 ## Notable features

-1. Skybox is rendered in screen-space
+- Skybox is rendered in screen-space
-2. Point light shadow-mapping, using cubemapped depth buffers managed with geometry shaders.
+- Point light shadow-mapping, using cubemapped depth buffers managed with geometry shaders.
-3. Modern OpenGL with DSA/AZDO
+- Modern OpenGL with DSA/AZDO